moduesss/desing-lint/README.md

 # 🧩 Design Lint

 **Design Lint** is a Figma plugin that helps teams **maintain design‑system consistency**.
-It scans your file for unlinked colors, text styles, misnamed tokens, and duplicate components — and shows an actionable report right inside Figma.
+It scans your file for duplicate components, mixed styles, and instance issues — and shows a clear report right inside Figma.

 ---

 ## 🚀 Features

+* **Duplicate component detection** — global by name; highlights the original and every duplicate.
-* **Detect unlinked styles** — finds fills, strokes, and texts not using shared Paint/Text styles.
+* **Mixed styles** — finds mixed fills, strokes, effects, fontName, textStyleId.
-* **Nearest‑match suggestions** — recommends the closest existing style for any inline color.
-* **Duplicate‑component finder** — flags components with identical names and dimensions.
-* **Naming audit** — validates Paint/Text style names via RegExp patterns (e.g. `^color/`, `^type/`).
+* **Instance issues** — size mismatches with the master, detached instances.
+* **Grouped results** — page → component → findings; counters and quick filters by problem type.
-* **Instant navigation** — click any issue to select that node in the canvas.
+* **Navigation** — “Show” jumps to the node on the canvas.
-* **JSON export** — export the lint report for QA or automation pipelines.
+* **Exports** — JSON for automation, copy-friendly summaries for Slack/Jira.
+* **Bilingual UI** — EN/RU toggle in the header.
+* **Built‑in tips** — short rules and how to fix each class of issues.

 ---